AndrijaSkontra/neovim-configuration/README.md

 - [x] center screen after % jump
 - [x] switch to oil or nerdtree
 - [ ] set up rest.nvim (for rest api testing)
+- [ ] test javascript lsp auto import and errors (is this a js problem?)